-It does not matter whether you were injured as a pedestrian on Crawley's roads, or were hurt in a collision, our team can help.
-Quittance's guide to road accident compensation explains what you need to know about what to do.Road accident claims
+It does not matter whether you were injured as a pedestrian, or were hurt in a collision with another vehicle, our team can help.
+Our guide to road accident compensation explains what you need to know about making a claim.

 Have you have had an accident at work and your employer, or another member of staff, was liable?
 If so you may be able to claim compensation through your employer's liability insurance.